 Building team accountability requires that we understand a few dynamics because it’s more complicated than we might recognize.

-We can do this if we recognize where the individual plays a more vital role and where a team plays a more vital role.
+We can do this if we recognize where the individual plays a more vital role and where teamwork plays a more vital role.
 For instance, when there’s sudden chaos or an emergency of some sort, you want one or more individuals to step up and take the lead.
 When, on the other hand, you need to think innovatively to solve a problem or transform a process, teams are better.

 With that said, though, the individuals who are placed on a team matter.
 In an HBR article, Gratton and Erickson (November 2007) noted that the “greater the proportion of experts a team had, the more likely it was to disintegrate into nonproductive conflict or stalemate.”
 These kinds of teams are not teams.
 They are groups of individuals coming together under the façade of working as a team.
 They’re still a group of individuals.